mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/04/Day-105/">May 04, 2017</a></small></div>
-<p><strong>House Republicans narrowly passed the controversial health care bill to repeal and replace the Affordable Care Act</strong>.
+<p><strong>House Republicans narrowly passed the controversial health care bill to repeal and replace the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong>.
 The vote passed 217-213 six weeks after House leaders failed to get the votes needed to pass an earlier version of their bill.
 The bill included last-minute amendments designed to draw votes from the most conservative House Republicans in the House Freedom Caucus as well as from their more moderate counterparts.
 The vote occurred before the Congressional Budget Office had released a new analysis of the revised bill with its cost and impact.
 The measure moves to the Senate, where its fate is far from certain.
 Democrats are confident that some provisions of the House bill will not comply with special budget rules that Republicans must follow in order to skirt a Senate filibuster. (<a href="https://www.washingtonpost.com/powerpost/republicans-plan-health-care-vote-on-thursday-capping-weeks-of-fits-and-starts/2017/05/03/e7dd7c28-306d-11e7-9dec-764dc781686f_story.html" target="_blank">Washington Post</a> / <a href="http://www.npr.org/2017/05/04/526866090/house-passes-gop-health-care-bill" target="_blank">NPR</a> / <a href="https://www.nytimes.com/2017/05/04/us/politics/health-care-bill-vote.html" target="_blank">New York Times</a>)</p>